The Clinical Mental Health Counseling program in Counseling at The University of Memphis

 is formulated for individuals from diverse populations interested in acquiring the

-skills associated with becoming an entry level professional counselor.
-The Masters
+skills associated with becoming a licensed professional counselor.
+The Masters program

-program (M.S.) is appropriate for individuals whose career interests include clinical
+(M.S.) is appropriate for individuals whose career interests include clinical counselor

-counselor preparation with subsequent employment in community agencies, private practice,
+preparation with subsequent employment in community agencies, private practice, hospitals,

-and or not for profit organizations.
+or non-profit organizations.
 The mission of the Clinical Mental Health Counseling

 of individuals, families, mental health organizations and communities located in metropolitan,